-For this component, a state-of-play on the education sector of each country will be completed (including a needs assessment and a stakeholder analysis), and mapping will be done on the activities in the area of education carried out in Central Asia by the project countries, the EU, EU Member States and other international donors.
+For this component, a state-of-play on the education sector of each country was completed (including a needs assessment and a stakeholder analysis), and mapping done on the activities in the area of education carried out in Central Asia by the project countries, the EU, EU Member States and other international donors.

-An inventory of existing studies on the education sector of the Central Asian countries will be made during the inception phase to avoid duplication of efforts.
+An inventory of existing studies on the education sector of the Central Asian countries was made during the inception phase to avoid duplication of efforts.

-Under this component, a CAEP website will be set up.
-Communication tools such as an e-newsletter will be used for promotion and sharing the results of dialogue forums and EU-Central Asia education cooperation and programmes.
+Under this component, a CAEP website was set up.
+Communication tools such as an e-newsletter were used for promotion and sharing the results of dialogue forums and EU-Central Asia education cooperation and programmes.

 Component 3: Studies

-Under this component, it is foreseen to carry out studies to complement the dialogue for additional studies, briefings, and policy advice.
+Under this component, studies and review reports were carried out to complement the dialogue for additional studies, briefings, and policy advice.